 1. Drink as much as you can.
 Coffee, that is.
-Upon arrival, my Bosnian host told me that “Every man and woman in Bosnia has a routine and that the routine is determined solely by when and where he or she stops to have their coffee.
-Coffee in Bosnia is a way of life.
-Find a cafe in old town that the locals are lounging at and order a traditional Bosnian coffee.
-Take cues from the natives - nibble on the sugar cube before sips rather than drop it into the coffee itself.
+Upon arrival, my Bosnian host told me that Every man and woman in Bosnia has a routine and that the routine is determined solely by when and where he or she stops to have their coffee.
+Coffee in Bosnia is a literally a way of life.
+Find a cafe in old town sarajevo that the locals are lounging at and order a traditional Bosnian coffee.
+Take cues from the natives - nibble on the sugar cube before sips rather than drop it into the cup.
 Most importantly though, relax and enjoy yourself - this is what it’s all about.

 2. Explore the abandoned Olympic bobsled run.
-In 1984 Sarajevo was alive with the people and spirit of the Olympic Games.
+In 1984 Sarajevo was bustling with the people and the spirit of the Olympic Games.
 Today, the stark remains of the bobsled and luge tracks create a post-apocolyptic scene.
-A massive man-made track, bullet-ridden and adorned with graffiti now sits quietly in regrown forest.
+A massive man-made track, bullet-ridden and adorned with graffiti now sits quietly in partially regrown forest.
 The image of it all gives you a unique picture of the before and after effects of war.
 Beware that if you take a taxi up to the track, you will need cell phone service or hiking shoes in order to find a ride back to town - this is no tourist attraction.
 (For further peace of mind, check out my article on GoEuro about staying safe when traveling solo to beautiful but misunderstood destinations like Bosnia.)

 6. Visit Blagaj.
-A wildly picturesque village, Blagaj is also home to a sacred and historical tekke - a sort of Dervish monastery - that dates back to 1520.
+A exceptionally picturesque old village, Blagaj is also home to a sacred and historical tekke - a sort of Dervish monastery - that dates back to 1520.
 Perched above the blue spring water of the Buna River and below a towering golden rock face, this place certainly lends itself to a sacred environment.

 9. Admire the stunning town of Pocitelj.
 Steeped in history, this masterpiece fortress was the thriving centre of the region for hundreds of years.
 Since the war, only 30 residents remain.
 It’s unbelievably beautiful, and filled with both heartache and healing.
 This is a place where days could melt into weeks undetectably.